Computer Science Master's Degree - Machine Learning

 Admissions Requirements

 The four computer science courses can be ANY undergraduate/graduate-level computer science course.
 Examples of computer science courses are listed below, but applicants can also take courses in computer languages such as R, Python, C++...etc.
-As. long as the course is coded as a CS course on your college transcript, the course will meet the CS requirement.
+As long as the course is coded as a CS course on your college transcript, the course will meet the CS requirement.

-Examples of computer science courses:
+Example computer science courses:

-- Intro to Computer Science (COMS W1004 or COMS W1007)
+• Intro to Computer Science (COMS W1004 or COMS W1007)

-- Advanced Programming (COMS W3157)
+• Advanced Programming (COMS W3157)

-- Data Structures and Algorithms (COMS W3134 or W3137), which is a prerequisite for most of our graduate-level courses
+• Data Structures and Algorithms (COMS W3134 or W3137), which is a prerequisite for most of our graduate-level courses

-- Discrete Math (COMS W3203)
+• Discrete Math (COMS W3203)

-- Must be grade- and credit-bearing and issued on a university transcript
+• Must be grade- and credit-bearing and issued on a university transcript

 Math prerequisites:

-- Linear Algebra
+• Linear Algebra

-- Differential Equations
+• Differential Equations

-- Must be grade- and credit-bearing and issued on a university transcript
+• Must be grade- and credit-bearing and issued on a university transcript

 Competence in English: Applicants who earned their undergraduate/graduate degree in a country other than Australia, Canada, Ireland, New Zealand, Singapore, the UK, and the United States of America must submit an official score from an approved English language proficiency exam.
-Approved English language proficiency exams are the TOEFL, IELTS, PTE Academic test, or Duolingo English Test.
+Approved English language proficiency exams are the TOEFLIELTSPTE Academic test, or Duolingo English Test.
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People’s Republic of China, Japan, Korea, Southeast Asia, most European countries, and most countries in Africa.

-Other application requirements: 3 recommendation letters, transcripts, resume, and a personal-professional statement are required.
+Other application requirements: three recommendation letters, transcripts, a resume, and a personal professional statement are required.
 All application requirements in the Graduate Application must be completed as specified in the application.
-For answers to your most common admissions questions, please review our FAQ page here.

 Description